 Our science programs help Los Alamos attract, retain, and develop an inventive and innovative workforce.
 Partnering with academic institutions, industry, and other laboratories, we leverage our science and technology for the nation’s benefit.

-With energy use increasing across the nation and the world, LANL is using its world-class scientific capabilities to enhance national energy security by developing energy sources with limited environmental impact and by improving the efficiency and reliability of the energy infrastructure.
+With energy use increasing across the nation and the world, the Laboratory is using its world-class scientific capabilities to enhance national energy security by developing energy sources with limited environmental impact and by improving the efficiency and reliability of the energy infrastructure.

-The Civilian Nuclear Programs Office is the focal point for nuclear energy research and development and next-generation repository science at Los Alamos National Laboratory.
-The Civilian Nuclear Programs Office manages projects funded by the Department of Energy's offices of Nuclear Energy, Environmental Management, and Nuclear Regulatory Commission.
+The Civilian Nuclear Program Office is the focal point for nuclear energy research and development and next-generation repository science at the Laboratory.
+The Program manages projects funded by Department of Energy offices of Nuclear Energy, Environmental Management and Nuclear Regulatory Commission.

 The LDRD program is a prestigious source of research and development (R&D) funding awarded through a rigorous and highly competitive peer-review process.
-As the sole source of discretionary R&D funding at the Laboratory, LDRD resources are carefully invested in high-risk, potentially high-payoff activities that build technical capabilities and explore ways to meet future mission needs.
+As the sole source of discretionary R&D funding at the Laboratory, LDRD resources are carefully invested in cutting-edge activities that build technical capabilities and explore ways to meet future mission needs.

-NSEC focuses on collaborations for education and strategic research and student opportunities.
-Its strategic centers, institutes, and education programs are chartered to foster high quality, multi-program and multi-division research efforts, specialized recruiting, and strategy development.
+NSEC focuses on education and strategic research collaborations and student opportunities.
+Its strategic centers, institutes and education programs foster high quality, multi-program and multi-division research efforts, specialized recruiting and strategy development.

-Through the DOE Office of Science, Los Alamos conducts long-term, national-security-inspired, fundamental science programs.
-These often high-risk and high-payoff efforts enable remarkable discoveries and tools that transform our understanding of energy and matter and advance the national, economic, and energy security of the United States.
+Through the Department of Energy’s Office of Science, Los Alamos conducts long-term, national-security–inspired, fundamental science programs.
+These often high-risk and high-payoff efforts enable remarkable discoveries and tools that transform our understanding of energy and matter and advance the national, economic and energy security of the nation.